JulianRami/vertech-email-backend-home_group8/README.md

     flask db upgrade

 ## Running the project

 From the vertech-email-backend folder:

     flask run --debug

 ## Swagger UI Docs

 You can go to http://localhost:5000/api/swagger-ui for a full documentation in the [api](https://imgur.com/WJrg1F4)

+---

+## Improvements

+1. Cleaning some functions calling that weren't used in some files
+2. Create a docker compose file to run needed services in local